diegomezg/devops-trainee-program/13 - Microservices architectures/Lab01.md

 - 10% if its delivered before the week ends (Saturday 21st, 11:59pm.
 Guadalajara time)
 - Failing grade if not delivered within the week

-- 85% if its delivered the next day (March 17th)
-- 75% if its delivered on March 18th
-- 60% if its delivered before the week ends (Saturday 21st, 11:59pm.
-Guadalajara time)
-- Failing grade if not delivered within the week